iterative/dvc.org/content/blog/2022-01-31-january-22-community-gems.md

 Thanks for the question @alphaomega!

-The best way to handle any package dependencies will be to include a requirements.txt file with the specific versions your pipeline needs.
+The best way to handle any package dependencies is to include a requirements.txt file with the specific versions your pipeline needs.

 Another approach you can take is having a stage that dumps the package version as an intermediate output.
-It doesn't have to be saved in Git or DVC becasue it's easily reproduced and the DVC internals should be able to take care of detecting that the package didn't change.
+It doesn't have to be saved in Git or DVC because it's easily reproduced and the DVC internals should be able to take care of detecting that the package didn't change.